niclabs/docker/embeddable/README.md

 $ docker exec -it <the ID> /bin/bash
 ```

-The same can be done by setting the following alias in .bashrc, which will automatically join the first running instance of embeddable
+The same can be done by setting the following alias in .bashrc, which will automatically join the first running instance of the container environment

 ```bash
 alias embeddable-sh='ID=$(docker ps --format "{{.ID}},{{.Image}}" | grep -m 1 "niclabs/embeddable" | cut -d , -f 1); docker exec -it $ID bash'